Key Takeaways

 i.
 Go to Online Store > Preferences in Shopify Admin.

-iii.
-Click on the Password protected checkbox.
+ii.
+Click on the Password protection checkbox.

 Final Thoughts